-Hiring the right team has been key to our success.
-We have a unique recruitment process to ensure we get the best candidates who fit perfectly into our firm.
+Hiring the right team is key to our success.
+We have a unique recruitment process to ensure we get the best candidates who fit in perfectly.
 This section has been written by one of our successful summer interns as a helpful guide to having that perfect interview.

 How to apply?

 We look to recruit dedicated and talented individuals in both legal and support roles.
 We are always interested to receive applications from quality candidates whether they are at the beginning of their career, or more advanced.

 In order to apply, please send a covering letter and your CV to Ivan Gerovski (firstname.lastname@example.org).
 Try not to send us a standard “copy and paste” letter – we want to know why you want to work for Buckworths, and to get an insight into who you are.
 Remember that we get hundreds of applications for each role, and most candidates have very similar experience.
 Think about what makes you different to the masses.

 There will be one or two interviewers.
 Usually, you can expect to meet our managing director, Michael Buckworth, or our COO, Ivan Gerovski.